Tivity Health (NASDAQ:TVTY) Issues FY 2022 Earnings Guidance

-Tivity Health (NASDAQ:TVTY – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $1.750-$1.840 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.810.
+Tivity Health (NASDAQ:TVTY – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $1.750-$1.840 for the period, compared to the Thomson Reuters consensus estimate of $1.810.
 The company issued revenue guidance of $540 million-$580 million, compared to the consensus revenue estimate of $535.89 million.

-TVTY has been the subject of several research analyst reports.
-William Blair reiterated a market perform rating on shares of Tivity Health in a research note on Thursday, February 24th.
-Truist Financial upped their price objective on shares of Tivity Health from $28.00 to $30.00 in a research report on Wednesday, January 5th.
-Credit Suisse Group lifted their target price on Tivity Health from $29.00 to $31.00 and gave the stock a neutral rating in a research report on Friday, March 11th.
-Barrington Research upped their price target on Tivity Health from $33.00 to $35.00 in a report on Friday, February 25th.
-Finally, StockNews.com lowered Tivity Health from a buy rating to a hold rating in a report on Monday, February 28th.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating and two have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock has an average rating of Hold and an average price target of $30.67.
+Tivity Health (NASDAQ:TVTY – Get Rating) last announced its quarterly earnings results on Thursday, February 24th.
+The company reported $0.30 earnings per share for the quarter, missing analysts’ consensus estimates of $0.38 by ($0.08).
+Tivity Health had a net margin of 21.80% and a return on equity of 99.51%.
+The company had revenue of $126.80 million during the quarter, compared to analysts’ expectations of $126.57 million.
+During the same period last year, the firm earned $0.38 earnings per share.
+Tivity Health’s revenue was up 26.0% on a year-over-year basis.
+As a group, equities analysts expect that Tivity Health will post 1.8 earnings per share for the current fiscal year.

-Institutional investors have recently bought and sold shares of the business.
-Norges Bank acquired a new stake in shares of Tivity Health in the fourth quarter valued at approximately $16,828,000.
-BlackRock Inc. grew its position in shares of Tivity Health by 3.1% during the 4th quarter.
-BlackRock Inc. now owns 7,153,512 shares of the company’s stock worth $189,140,000 after buying an additional 215,538 shares during the period.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in TVTY.
+Norges Bank acquired a new stake in Tivity Health during the 4th quarter valued at $16,828,000.
+BlackRock Inc. grew its holdings in Tivity Health by 3.1% during the 4th quarter.
+BlackRock Inc. now owns 7,153,512 shares of the company’s stock worth $189,140,000 after acquiring an additional 215,538 shares in the last quarter.
 The Manufacturers Life Insurance Company grew its holdings in Tivity Health by 11.9% during the 4th quarter.
-The Manufacturers Life Insurance Company now owns 754,808 shares of the company’s stock worth $19,957,000 after acquiring an additional 80,133 shares during the period.
-Deutsche Bank AG boosted its position in shares of Tivity Health by 0.8% in the 4th quarter.
-Deutsche Bank AG now owns 145,944 shares of the company’s stock worth $3,859,000 after purchasing an additional 1,210 shares during the last quarter.
-Finally, California State Teachers Retirement System grew its stake in shares of Tivity Health by 2.6% during the fourth quarter.
-California State Teachers Retirement System now owns 57,409 shares of the company’s stock worth $1,518,000 after purchasing an additional 1,459 shares during the period.
-91.07% of the stock is currently owned by institutional investors.
+The Manufacturers Life Insurance Company now owns 754,808 shares of the company’s stock worth $19,957,000 after acquiring an additional 80,133 shares in the last quarter.
+Geode Capital Management LLC grew its holdings in Tivity Health by 9.9% during the 4th quarter.
+Geode Capital Management LLC now owns 774,468 shares of the company’s stock worth $20,476,000 after acquiring an additional 69,746 shares in the last quarter.
+Finally, Millennium Management LLC grew its holdings in Tivity Health by 81.5% during the 4th quarter.
+Millennium Management LLC now owns 114,230 shares of the company’s stock worth $3,020,000 after acquiring an additional 51,278 shares in the last quarter.
+91.07% of the stock is owned by institutional investors and hedge funds.

 Tivity Health Company Profile (Get Rating)